-While there is no real treatment available for paralysis, professionals try to make the patient independent and capable of handling daily life and routine with the help of aids and exercise.
+While there is no real treatment available for managing paralysis, professionals try to make the patient independent and capable of handling daily life and routine with the help of aids and exercise.
 Here are some of the most common tools that professionals use to help those who are affected with paralysis.

 1. Managing Bowel And Bladder Movement